 - Duration: до 30 сек.

-The sound file is located in the same directory as the executable file for launching the Gateway Monitor software.
+The sound file is located in the same directory as the executable file for launching the “TTA Monitor” software – TTA Monitor 2.exe.

-The “History” software section is intended for viewing and further analysis of recorded events during the operation of controlled devices.
+The “History and Log” section of the software is intended for viewing and further analysis of recorded events during the operation of controlled devices.

-The viewing form is called up via the menu bar with the “History” button.
+The view form is called through the menu bar with the “History and Log” button.

-After clicking on the button, the “History” tab becomes available, using which you can select information stored in the database that meets certain search parameters or see a list of all saved events.
+After clicking on the button, two tabs “History” and “Log” become available, using which you can select the information saved in the database that meets certain search parameters or see a list of all saved events.

 The History tab consists of two areas:

 - Filter setting items (“1”)

 To display all saved events, just select the “Date from” and “Date to” time intervals and press the “Find” button.

 The found entries will be displayed in the display area.